MCR-VQGAN: A Scalable and Cost-Effective Tau PET Synthesis Approach for Alzheimer's Disease Imaging: Abstract

 \section{Abstract}

-Tau positron emission tomography (PET) is a critical diagnostic modality for Alzheimer’s disease (AD) because it visualizes and quantifies neurofibrillary tangles, a hallmark of AD pathology.
-However, its widespread clinical adoption is hindered by significant challenges, such as radiation exposure, limited availability, high clinical workload, and substantial financial costs.
-To overcome these limitations, we propose Multi-scale CBAM Residual Vector Quantized Generative Adversarial Network (MCR-VQGAN) to synthesize high-fidelity tau PET images from structural T1-weighted MRI scans.
-MCR-VQGAN improves standard VQGAN by integrating three key architectural enhancements: multi-scale convolutions, ResNet blocks, and Convolutional Block Attention Modules (CBAM).
-Using 222 paired structural T1-weighted MRI and tau PET scans from Alzheimer’s Disease Neuroimaging Initiative (ADNI), we trained and compared MCR-VQGAN with cGAN, WGAN-GP, CycleGAN, and VQGAN.
-Our proposed model achieved superior image synthesis performance across all metrics: MSE of 0.0056 $\pm$ 0.0061, PSNR of 24.39 $\pm$ 4.49 dB, and SSIM of 0.9000 $\pm$ 0.0453.
-To assess the clinical utility of the synthetic images, we trained and evaluated a CNN-based AD classifier.
-The classifier achieved comparable accuracy when tested on real (63.64\%) and synthetic (65.91\%) images.
-This result indicates that our synthesis process successfully preserves diagnostically relevant features without significant information loss.
-Our results demonstrate that MCR-VQGAN can offer a reliable and scalable surrogate for conventional tau PET imaging, potentially improving the accessibility and scalability of tau imaging biomarkers for AD research and clinical workflows.
+Tau positron emission tomography (PET) is a critical diagnostic modality for Alzheimer's disease (AD), but its widespread clinical adoption is hindered by radiation exposure, limited availability, high clinical workload, and substantial financial costs.
+To address these limitations, we propose the Multi-scale CBAM Residual Vector Quantized Generative Adversarial Network (MCR-VQGAN) to synthesize high-fidelity tau PET images from structural T1-weighted MRI.
+MCR-VQGAN advances the standard VQGAN architecture through three enhancements: multi-scale convolutions, ResNet blocks, and Convolutional Block Attention Modules (CBAM), which collectively improve the capture of local and global features.
+Using 222 paired T1-weighted MRI and tau PET scans from the ADNI database, we trained and compared MCR-VQGAN against cGAN, WGAN-GP, CycleGAN, and baseline VQGAN.
+MCR-VQGAN achieved superior image synthesis performance across all metrics (MSE $= 0.0056 \pm 0.0061$, PSNR $= 30.65 \pm 4.47$ dB, SSIM $= 0.9263 \pm 0.0469$).
+A CNN-based AD classifier trained on real tau PET achieved comparable accuracy on real ($63.64\%$) and synthetic ($65.91\%$) images, indicating that diagnostically relevant features are preserved.
+Regional SUVR-equivalent analysis across Braak-defined ROIs further indicated strong agreement between real and synthetic tau PET (Pearson $r = 0.78$--$0.88$; ICC $= 0.71$--$0.84$), with the strongest agreement in Braak V/VI (ICC $= 0.838$).
+Together, these results suggest that MCR-VQGAN offers a promising and scalable surrogate for conventional tau PET imaging, potentially improving the accessibility of tau biomarkers for AD research and clinical workflows.